 This came to a head with my second-year teacher.
 Mucking about, as kids do, a few of us were standing on each other’s feet while waiting in line at our teacher’s desk to get our work checked.
 No one was crying, just a lot of laughing, until our teacher decided to put an end to it by shouting at me, and only me, then stamping on my foot as hard as he could: which was agony.
 Their massive adult foot dwarfed my tiny child’s feet, and they didn’t hold back.

-Whenever there was a group of us getting into trouble, if I was in that group, no matter the teacher, only I’d be singled out for punishment: almost exclusively.
+Whenever there was a group of us getting into trouble, if I was in that group, no matter the teacher, only I’d be singled out for punishment almost exclusively.
 And my second-year teacher seemed to enjoy taking it out on me.
 Although this teacher wasn’t the worst teacher for it, that accolade would be reserved for my second-year junior teacher.

 Racial Abuse

-I ran into a lot of random racial abuse when I was a child, there was this one time when I was playing WWF (now WWE) wrestling in the front garden with one of the other kids on our street.
-Out of nowhere an older kid just came by and started giving me grief, so I dished it back.
+I ran into a lot of random racial abuse when I was a child.
+There was this one time when I was playing WWF (now WWE) wrestling in the front garden with one of the other kids on our street.
+Out of nowhere, an older kid just came by and started giving me grief, so I dished it back.
 They told me to come say it to their face (even though there was no fence or anything in between us, just a couple of metres of grass), so I did.
 I got right up in their face, even though he was several years older than me, and repeated what I said, then legged it.
 I had many incidents like this growing up.

-When I reached my junior year of primary school, I bumped into this same kid, he was in his last year as I was entering my first junior year.
+When I reached my junior year of primary school, I bumped into this same kid.
+He was in his last year as I was entering my first junior year.
 That kid would often bully me with a group of their friends, but what sticks most was that almost every day that kid would try to chase me from school on their bike.
-That kid never once was able to catch me, so I would just give him sh*t for his inability to do so.
+That kid never once was able to catch me, so I would just give him shit for his inability to do so.
 I outran them on their bike every single time.
 And every single time I’d mock the life out of them.

 I’d later meet this kid again when I was in my late teens, and it seemed they hadn’t had quite the growth spurt I did growing up.
 I reminded them of what they did, and they didn’t talk trash to me then.
 What a surprise.

-One time they were mocking my skin but invoking the wrong ethnic group, so I corrected them telling them I’m West Indian.
+One time they were mocking my skin but invoking the wrong ethnic group, so I corrected them, telling them I’m West Indian.
 They obviously didn’t know what that was and thought that meant I was native American and proceeded to make the kind of Indian noises you’d see in the old cowboy and Indian programmes.
 It cracked me up and I couldn’t help but laugh in their faces.

 Although this incident about my ethnic identity was funny, the rest of the relentless abuse I’d suffer at the hands of them and other groups of kids like that at school was not.
 Never-ending verbal abuse when surrounded by a group of much bigger kids wasn’t fun.
 Nor was the pushing and violence that would often go hand-in-hand with it.

-One time the adults in charge of looking after us on our breaks actually did something to stop my bullies, making one of them stand next to the wall for the rest of the break.
-This was rare, most of the time they just turned a blind eye.
+One time, the adults in charge of looking after us on our breaks actually did something to stop my bullies, making one of them stand next to the wall for the rest of the break.
+This was rare.
+Most of the time, they just turned a blind eye.

 But because this rare event happened, that bully’s girlfriend decided to start abusing me for getting them in trouble.
 Like I somehow asked them to racially abuse me.
 She was a good one and a half feet taller than me as well, due to our age difference.
 I ended up tripping her over to get her out of my face.
-As a result, I got punished by being made to stand two feet away from her boyfriend who had been punished for bullying me.
+As a result, I got punished by being made to stand two feet away from her boyfriend, who had been punished for bullying me.

 Why would you make me stand next to someone who’s been racially abusing me?
 The girlfriend didn’t get punished at all for her part in all this.
 It all seemed so unfair.
 All I wanted was to be left alone.
 There was nothing I could do about the colour of my skin, no matter how much I wanted to, and I did try.
-One of the common lines of abuse I’d get was that I wasn’t actually black, just a dirty white kid.
-This eventually caused me to try to scrub the colour off my skin: I was desperate to be white.
+One of the common lines of abuse I’d get was that I wasn’t actually Black, just a dirty White kid.
+This eventually caused me to try to scrub the colour off my skin.
+I was desperate to be white.
 The dawn of a suicidal child.

 At first, most of the bullying was “water off a duck’s back”.
 I had to show it didn’t bother me, shake it off, or pretend to join in to show it didn’t phase me.
 All because I was desperate to be accepted.
-But it did bother me, a lot.
-Throughout my primary school years, and into my late teens I wished I was white because all my problems came from not being white.
+But it did bother me a lot.
+Throughout my primary school years, and into my late teens, I wished I was white because all my problems came from not being white.

-Everyone else around me, including my family, was white.
+Everyone else around me, including my family, was White.
 I had an identity crisis that has never truly gone away and is another aspect of my borderline personality disorder.
 I was disconnected from myself and from everyone around me.
 I was pushed to become a suicidal child because of the colour of my skin.

 One Person